The Experimental Program to Stimulate Competitive Research (EPSCoR) is a National Science

 Penobscot Bay, Cobscook Bay, and the Jonesport area.

-Each bay region will have 2 LOBOs and 1 U Maine buoy for 1 - 1½ years.
-The U Maine
+Each bay region will have 1 or 2 LOBO buoys, depending on accessibility, and 1 UMaine buoy for 1 year.

 The SEANET buoy network is supplemented with other smaller buoys and sensors involving students,